ProfGentry/Introduction-to-Programming-with-Java/SDC120/Project/README.md

 ### Program Concept

-You are building a Dungeon Operations System.
+You are building a Dungeon Operations System (DOS).

 The system manages a roster of heroes who can be sent on quests.
 Heroes gain experience, can be injured, and generate event logs based on quest outcomes.

-Your Dungeon Ops project supports three game skins.
+Your DOS project supports three game skins.
-You will choose ONE skin and use its class to control how your game presents itself (names, text, flavor).
+You will choose **ONE** skin and use its class to control how your game presents itself (names, text, flavor).

-All skins implement the same interface, so your core game logic does not change.
+All skins implement the same interface, so your core game logic **does not change**.

 ## Skins (Choose ONE)
 🧙 Fantasy Dungeon (Default)